Azure/azure-webpubsub/docs/concepts/service-internals.md

 <a name="pubsub_client"></a>

 ### The PubSub WebSocket client
-The service also supports a specific subprotocol called `json.webpubsub.azure.v1` which empowers the clients to do publish/subscribe directly instead of a round trip to the upstream server.
-We call the WebSocket connection with `json.webpubsub.azure.v1` subprotocol a PubSub WebSocket client.
+The service also supports a list of specific subprotocol includes `json.webpubsub.azure.v1` and `protobuf.webpubsub.azure.v1` which empowers the clients to do publish/subscribe directly instead of a round trip to the upstream server.
+We call the WebSocket connection with these subprotocol a PubSub WebSocket client.

-For example, in JS, a PubSub WebSocket client can be created using:
+For example, in JS, a PubSub WebSocket client using `json.webpubsub.azure.v1` can be created using:
 ```js
 // PubSub WebSocket client
 var pubsub = new WebSocket('wss://test.webpubsub.azure.com/client/hubs/hub1', 'json.webpubsub.azure.v1');